 Analysis of ceramics in the Wreck

-The ceramics cargo consisted of Changsha, Yue, Xing and Guangdong wares.
+The ceramics cargo consisted of Changsha, Yue, Xing-type and Guangdong wares.
 This is the typical cargo assemblage which is consistent with what we would expect for this period.
-Changsha wares remained as the most popular ceramics wares with painted decorations that appealed to the asethetic needs of consumers especially those from the middle east The Yue green wares found in this wreck appeared to be quite limited in variety, with bi-base bowls forming the bulk and some ewers.
+Changsha wares remained as the most popular ceramics wares with painted decorations that appealed to the asethetic needs of consumers especially those from the middle east The Yue green wares found in this wreck appeared to be quite limited in variety, with bi-base bowls forming the bulk and some other vessel forms such as ewers.
 The quality of the vessels in terms of glaze and potting is also comparatively inferior to that from the Belitung wreck.
-Similarly, the Xing white wares are also inferior to that from the Belitung wreck.
+Similarly, the Xing-type white wares are also inferior to that from the Belitung wreck.
 What is most striking is that the glaze has a more yellowish tinge as compared to the snow white glaze of those from the Belitung wreck.
-Guangdong green jars of varying sizes and basins continued to be an important export item.
+Guangdong green jars of varying sizes and basins continued to be important export items.

 Changsha wares were produced in kilns in Tongguan town about 30km from Hunan Changsha.
 It is also termed Tongguan kiln (铜官窑).
 Changsha ware is one of the most widely distributed ceramics product of the Tang period.
 Archaeological excavations revealed their presence in Vietnam, Thailand, Sumatra and Jave in Indonesia, South Asia, Middle East and even east coast of Africa.
 It is famous for its painted iron-brown and copper-green and/or applique motifs on vessels covered with transparent glaze.
 The glaze range from a transparent light yellowish with tinge of green to a milky white with tinge of blue.
 A white slip is usually applied to conceal the coarse body before the glaze is applied on the vessel.
 The glaze has a tendency to peel off, especially in those areas painted brown.
 Fine glaze crazings is prevalent.
 As mentioned earlier, those found in this wreck is dated later than that from Belitung.
 The most distinctive characteristics are vessels decorated with abstract brown/green splashes.
 Only a small number with floral/vegetal or bird decoration were found.